conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 published: true
 title: Prime time to hit the switch
 ---
 Do you have a talent for factorizing arbitrary large random numbers?
-Here is a prime number guessing game I made, which takes about 2 hours to build yourself, which challenges you with random numbers to put your arithmetic skills to the test.
+I'll show you how to build an educational prime number guessing game using an Arduino that takes roughly 2 hours to build.
+It will challenge you with random numbers to put your arithmetic skills to the test.

 The aim of the game is simple: correctly identify whether a number is prime or not.